jagenjo/litegraph.js/README.md

 ## Demo
 -----
-The demo includes three examples: Audio, Audio Delay and Audio Reverb.
+The demo includes some examples of graphs.
 In order to try them on your local computer, you need `git`, `node` and `npm`.
 Given those dependencies are installed, run the following commands to try it out:
 ```sh
 $ git clone git@github.com:jagenjo/litegraph.js.git
 $ cd litegraph.js